Foundation / Corporation

 - Programs that have already taken place or will be completed in the current calendar year.

-Grant Seeker Sessions are provided to give Grant Seekers an opportunity to review the Grant Guidelines for Unrestricted Grants, the Grant Application and instructions with The Community Foundation staff.
+Grant Seeker Sessions are provided to give Grant Seekers an opportunity to review the Grant Guidelines for the Community Grants, the Grant Application and instructions with The Community Foundation staff.

-It is preferred that funds granted by The Community Foundation are to be matched by funding from other sources.
+It is preferred, but not required that grants are matched by funding from other sources.

 Before starting your grant application, please review the funding source's website listed below for updates/changes/addendums/conferences/LOIs.